vanjac/chromatracker-js/docs/Development.md

 ## Building

 You must have Node.js installed.
-Run `node build.mjs` to build `index.html`.
+Run `node build.mjs` to rebuild the generated JavaScript in `src/gen`.
 (Or, with VSCode press Ctrl+Shift+B.)